 Vancouver, British Columbia

 Corey is an aquaculture specialist with an MSc in Marine Conservation Ecology.
 He assesses and influences sustainability standards for seafood production globally and domestically.
 His work for Monterey Bay Aquarium’s Seafood Watch program helped shape US standards for aquaculture production.
 Corey’s master’s thesis examined the impacts of sea lice transfer from salmon farms on the health of juvenile wild salmon.
-He is a strong advocate for fisheries reform and wild salmon conservation.
+He is a strong advocate for fisheries reform and salmon conservation.